HazyResearch/evaporate/README.md

 ```

 ## Datasets
-The data used in the paper is hosted on HuggingFace's datasets platform: https://huggingface.co/datasets/hazyresearch/evaporate.
+The data used in the paper is hosted on Hugging Face's datasets platform: https://huggingface.co/datasets/hazyresearch/evaporate.

 To download the datasets, run the following commands in your terminal:
 ```bash